jdillard/personal-site/source/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 Sphinx has the ability to show the [last updated](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-html_last_updated_fmt) timestamp, but that only shows the last time the page was built, not the last time it was actually changed.
-The [sphinx-gitstamp](https://github.com/jdillard/sphinx-gitstamp) extention will grab the last change in the page's commit history and make it available to the HTML template.
+The [sphinx-gitstamp](https://github.com/jdillard/sphinx-gitstamp) extension will grab the last change in the page's commit history and make it available to the HTML template.

 ## <a name="adding-a-custom-404-page"></a>9.
 Adding a custom 404 page